Chatbotcreator-cmyk/hpp-api/README.md

 - Automatically generates weekly production data for each week within a specified range of years.
 - Swagger documentation for easy API exploration.

+##  Hpp-dashboard
+For the dashboard/frontend files, go to:
+Chatbotcreator-cmyk/hpp-dashboard — this webpage.

 ## Installation Instructions

 Follow these steps to set up the API locally: